-Even though most car hacking cases are mostly separate hacks into cars, there have been instances that have caused major financial losses to companies.
-A driver had lost control when driving his Jeep Cherokee when a few hackers managed to remotely take control of the automobile.
+Even though most car hacking cases are separate hacks into cars, there have been instances that have caused major financial losses to companies.
+For example, a driver lost control when driving his Jeep Cherokee when a few hackers remotely controlled the automobile.
 After the incident, the car’s Chrysler’s manufacturer recalled 1.4 million cars.
 Moreover, other manufacturers have recalled large numbers of cars.
-This is not the only incident of this type, Toyota had halted its car production for about a day in suspicion of a cyber attack.
+This is one of many incidents of this type.
+For example, Toyota halted its car production for about a day on suspicion of a cyber attack.

 What should we expect from the future?

-All in all, car hacking is still relatively a new subject.
-In the future, many more ways may be discovered to hack into vehicles as they become more modern and more new gadgets and features are introduced.
+All in all, car hacking is still a relatively new subject.
+In the future, many more ways to hack into vehicles may be discovered as they become more modern and new gadgets and features are introduced.
 An automobile is an expensive object, and sometimes our safety depends on its safety, making this subject much more sensitive.

-Ransomware attacks targeted specifically at cars is another concept which may prove to be very costly and popular in the future.
-An intruder may obtain control of the vehicle and demand payment in return for access to the car.
+Ransomware attacks explicitly targeted at cars are another concept that may prove very costly and popular in the future.
+An intruder may obtain control of the vehicle and demand payment for access to the car.

 When thinking about car hacking in general, a universal solution would be driving an Audi 80 because it does not contain the technologies that most modern cars have today.
-Jokes aside, you can always find time to introduce some preventative methods as presented above to stay more secure.
+But, jokes aside, you can always find time to introduce preventative methods to stay more secure.